mohan-246/photography-portfolio-1/README.md

 - **Customizable Text:** Easily update and personalize text content on the website.

-- **Image URL Editing:** Change image URLs to display your photography portfolio.
+- **Image URL Editing:** Change image URLs to display in your portfolio.

 - **Responsive Design:** Ensures a seamless viewing experience on various devices.